smukkejohan/RTIMULib/README.md

 RTIMULib is the simplest way to connect a 9-dof or 10-dof IMU to an embedded Linux system and obtain Kalman-filtered quaternion or Euler angle pose data.
 Basically, two simple funtion calls (IMUInit() and IMURead()) are pretty much all that's needed to integrate RTIMULib.

+The Linux directory contains the main demo apps for embeeded Linux systems:

+* RTIMULibDrive is a simple app that shows to to use the RTIMULib library in a basic way.
+* RTIMULibDrive10 adds support for pressure/temperature sensors.
+* RTIMULibCal is a command line calibration tool for the magnetometers and accelerometers.
+* RTIMULibvrpn shows how to use RTIMULib with vrpn.
+* RTIMULibDemo is a simple GUI app that displays the fused IMU data in real-time.
+* RTIMULibDemoGL adds OpenGL visualization to RTIMULibDemo.

 RTIMULib is a C++ library but there are also Python bindings in Linux/python.
 It's easy to build and install the Python RTIMULib library using the provided setup.py after which any Python script will have access to RTIMULib functionality.
 See Linux/python.README.md (https://github.com/richards-tech/RTIMULib/blob/master/Linux/python/README.md) for more details.
 Two demo scripts show how to use the Python interface.

 Check out www.richards-tech.com for more details, updates and news.